sse-secure-systems/connaisseur/README.md

 ## Getting Started

 Connaisseur can be integrated into a multitude of different systems, with a few requirements and a bit of configurational effort.
 It was tested on a Linux Mint 19.2, but other distributions should work just fine.
 We provide a [full setup guide](setup/README.md) with detailed instructions for various environments.
 In short:

-1. **Requirements**: A few tools are needed in advance.
+1. **Requirements**: First of all you'll need an image with an exiting signature.
+If you don't have one, head to the [full setup guide](setup/README.md) where creating Docker Content Trust keys and signing images is explained.
+Also a few tools are needed in advance.
 You'll need `git` for getting the source code and `make` for a convenient setup.
 Since Connaisseur will be deployed as a container to a Kubernetes cluster, [docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/), [helm](https://helm.sh/docs/intro/install/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are required for building the image, generating a Deployment file and deploying it to the cluster.
 During the deployment, some certificates need to be created, which requires `openssl`.
 To install everything except docker, helm and kubectl, use

 ```bash
 sudo apt install git make openssl -y